akshaybaweja/Physcial-Computing/Week 06/Readme.md

 ![Capacitive Surface](./images/capacitiveSurface.png)

 ### Potential Problem
-I think a potential problem I might face would be fabricating a perfect tesseract shape and assembling it as one.
+I think a potential problem I might face would be fabricating a perfect tesseract shape and assembling it as one single integrated unit.